-Teaching staff 81 [79] Full time equivalent teaching staff 75.4 [72.4] Non-teaching staff 42 [44] Full-time equivalent non-teaching staff 31.2 [31.8]
+Teaching staff 87 [81] Full time equivalent teaching staff 79.6 [75.4] Non-teaching staff 48 [42] Full-time equivalent non-teaching staff 37.1 [31.2]

-Category Number of Teachers Teachers who have teaching qualifications from a higher education institution from within Australia or as recognised within the National Office of Overseas Skills Recognition (AEI-NOOSR) guidelines, or 81 Teachers who have qualifications as a graduate from a higher education institution from within Australia or are recognised within the AEI-NOOSR guidelines but lack formal teacher education qualifications, or 0 Teachers who do not have qualifications as described on (a) and (b) but have successful teaching experience or appropriate knowledge relevant to the teaching context.
-0
+Category Number of Teachers Teachers who have teaching qualifications from a higher education institution from within Australia or as recognised within the National Office of Overseas Skills Recognition (AEI-NOOSR) guidelines, or 87 Teachers who have qualifications as a graduate from a higher education institution from within Australia or are recognised within the AEI-NOOSR guidelines but lack formal teacher education qualifications, or 0

+Teachers who do not have qualifications as described on (a) 0 and (b) but have successful teaching experience or appropriate knowledge relevant to the teaching context.

-Staff Professional Learning in 2020
+Staff Professional Learning in 2021

 This year, staff at Macarthur continued to work together to build a strong academic environment for our students.
-The COVID-19 pandemic meant a great deal of Professional Learning moved to an online platform, much like the learning for students.
+The COVID-19 pandemic continued to mean a great deal of Professional Learning remained on an online platform.

 The Macarthur Staff Conference was unable to proceed due to the COVID-19 restrictions.
+However, Professional Learning still continued online throughout the year.